List of bishops and archbishops of Prague

 The following is a list of bishops and archbishops of Prague.
 The bishopric of Prague was established in 973, and elevated to an archbishopric on 30 April 1344.
 The current Roman Catholic Archdiocese of Prague is the continual successor of the bishopric established in 973 (with a 140-year sede vacante in the Hussite era).
 In addition, the city also has an Eastern Orthodox archeparchy (archbishopric), Greek Catholic exarchate and the Prague diocese and patriarchate of the Czechoslovak Hussite Church seat in Prague.

 An aerial view of St. Vitus Cathedral.
 The entire cathedral is situated inside the Prague Castle complex, and is the cathedral of the Archbishops of Prague.

 The palace of the Archbishops of Prague, located on the Hradčany Square near the castle.

-Bishops of Prague
+Catholic Bishops of Prague

 The names are given in Czech, with English or otherwise as suitable.